Haileybury School of Mines: Guest Lecture Series

 Stan graduated from Northern College in 1982 from the Mechanical Engineering Technology program.
 He accepted employment with Wabi Iron Works Ltd. as a draftsman immediately thereafter.
 He very quickly recognized the uniqueness of both the products being built at Wabi, but also, of the company’s historic development.

-His dedication to the company coupled with a commitment to understand its place in the mining industry, provided growth through various roles in the company ranging from engineering, to quality assurance, sales, management and ultimately, to the company’s president.
-His career with Wabi spans 40 years and now as his career winds-down, Stan is tasked with plotting a course for Wabi’s next century of business.
+His dedication to the company, coupled with a commitment to understanding its place in the mining industry, provided growth through various roles in the company, ranging from engineering, to quality assurance, sales, management and ultimately, to the company’s president.
+His career with Wabi spans 40 years, and now as his career winds-down, Stan is tasked with plotting a course for Wabi’s next century of business.

 Presented by Mel Sauve on Tuesday, May 9, 2023